MichaelAI0/Code-Guide/LESSON PLANS/Simon Says/Simon_Says_Game_Creation_Guide.md

 // Function to check the user's answer function checkAnswer(currentLevel) {
-    if (gamePattern[currentLevel] === userClickedPattern[currentLevel]) {
+    // Check if the user's choice matches the corresponding color in the game pattern if (gamePattern[currentLevel] === userClickedPattern[currentLevel]) {
-        if (userClickedPattern.length === gamePattern.length) {
+        // Check if the user has completed the current sequence if (userClickedPattern.length === gamePattern.length) {
-            setTimeout(function () {
+            // Delay the start of the next sequence to provide feedback setTimeout(function () {
                 nextSequence();
             }, 1000);

+            // Update the game title to indicate success
             $("#level-title").text("SUCCESS!!");
         }
     } else {
-        playSound("wrong");
+        // Play a "wrong" sound and set the "game-over" class to indicate a mistake playSound("wrong");
         $("body").addClass("game-over");

+        // Update the game title to indicate the game is over and can be restarted
         $("#level-title").html("<b>Game Over</b><br><br> Press Any Key to Restart");

-        startOver();
+        // Reset the game to the starting state startOver();
     }
 }

 // Function to reset the game to the starting state function startOver() {
-    level = 0;
+    // Reset the level, game pattern, and game state level = 0;
     gamePattern = [];
     started = false;